 The term "bottleneck", used in this context, is part of the Theory of Constraints, introduced in 1984 by the Israeli business guru Eliyahu M. Goldratt.
 According to him, every system is limited in exceeding more than its goals by a number of constraints.
-His philosophy aims to identify and remove these constraints by restructuring aspects of the organization.
+His philosophy aims to identify and remove these constraints or bottlenecks by restructuring aspects of the organization.

 Bottlenecks are categorized by the period of time in which they occur, short and long-term, respectively.

-Long-term bottlenecks are a significant hurdle for any company because, unlike their less menacing, short-term version, these cannot be dealt with as easily.
+- Long-term bottlenecks are a significant hurdle for any company because, unlike their less menacing, short-term version, these cannot be dealt with as easily.
 They are likely to happen when a company is taking more work than it can handle.
 For instance, if you are a software company and intend to introduce new features without hiring new engineers, while the ones you have are already working at full capacity, your workflow will either slow down or your employees will have to work beyond their limits.
 The slower workflow will leave you with a bottleneck while overworking your staff will enhance the risk of their burnout.

 Lack of capacity and efficiency in the company contributes to the formation of bottlenecks.
-In order to avoid it, you need to carefully calculate the overall capacity (technical, human, time, etc.) that your company currently possesses and whether your team can handle any additional workload without slowing down the overall development process.
+To avoid it, you need to carefully calculate the overall capacity (technical, human, time, etc.) that your company currently possesses and whether your team can handle any additional workload without slowing down the overall development process.
 Analyzing the efficiency of the ongoing processes is another key action that should be taken regularly as well in order to eliminate the unnecessary waste created by unnecessary actions.

-If the general workflow is not organized and visualized precisely, it won't be able to reach its full capacity, or exceed it and will create a long-term problem for the company.
+If the general workflow is not organized and visualized precisely, it won't be able to reach its full capacity or exceed it and will create a long-term problem for the company.
 If you are using a visualization tool, such as a Kanban board, in your daily process management, bottlenecks can be seen clearly and it is going to be very easy to point out what causes them.
 If visualization is not enough, a thorough analysis of the stability of your workflow will show you the problem, but it is going to be slower and in the meantime, the existing bottlenecks may tighten.
-Then, comes the hard and in many cases, expensive part - dealing with them.
+Then comes the hard and in many cases, expensive part - dealing with them.

 Another great thing about work-in-progress (WIP) limits is that they show you if somebody is slacking and the bottleneck is caused by individual negligence rather than collective.
 When it is clear what workload is lying on the shoulders of which colleagues, the chance of bottlenecks caused by their absence can be reduced significantly.
 Before they leave, for, let's say, a maternity leave, their work can be delegated accordingly to as many people as needed in order to avoid slowing them down and yet not lose track of the process, due to the segmentation.

 When you have a bottleneck in the process, it is crucial to assess its scale.

 If it is too late to prevent bottlenecks and you already have one on your hands, the first thing that needs to be done is to assess the situation and measure its scale - minor or severe - and pinpoint what caused it.
-In most of the cases, minor bottlenecks may look like they do not need immediate attention and are more annoying than dangerous, but if they are not attended to they may become severe.
+In most cases, minor bottlenecks may look like they do not need immediate attention and are more annoying than dangerous, but if they are not attended to, they may become severe.

-The best way to deal with a bottleneck is to increase the capacity of the process creating it by restructuring the workflow or investing in people and equipment.
+The best way to eliminate bottlenecks is to increase the capacity of the process creating it by restructuring the workflow or investing in people and equipment.
 The cheaper and more effective way to deal with it is to restructure your internal processes in order to optimize them and move additional resources from a phase of the process with an excessive capacity to one where there is a bottleneck.

 For example, make sure your programmers send only well-written code to the QA-s when developing the new features of your product.
 Quality assurance is prone to bottlenecks in most cases because it is almost always understaffed.
 By doing this, you will make sure that the bottleneck won't waste time on bad parts and will increase the throughput of the process.

 There are a few aspects on which you should focus depending on the bottleneck.
 For starters, increasing the number of staff can be beneficial for multiple reasons.
-In most cases, this will increase efficiency, because it will give you the opportunity to rotate people who share similar responsibilities and reassign them from a place with excessive capacity to one where there is a bottleneck.
+In most cases, this will increase efficiency because it will give you the opportunity to rotate people who share similar responsibilities and reassign them from a place with excess capacity to one where there is a bottleneck.

 If you see that she is taking on too much work, you can either give a portion of it to somebody with similar responsibilities but less on her plate or invest in a training course for the overloaded person.
 It is going to be cheaper than hiring a new person and training her from scratch because the current team member will apply the new skills immediately to their full potential, while the new face will have to walk a long path towards working efficiency.

 Investing in new hardware is something that needs to be done once in a while in order to keep your technical capacity as high as possible, because even if you have the best experts in the world in your company, if you give them outdated machines to work on they won't be able to reach their full potential.

 We hope that by reaching this part of the article you have learned something new, which will be useful in your work.
-Make sure that you and your company are ready for the summer and insure your organization against unnecessary and easily preventable problems during the hottest time of the year.
+Make sure that you and your company are ready for the summer and ensure your organization against unnecessary and easily preventable problems during the hottest time of the year.
 If you are going to have a bottleneck in your hands, make sure that it is going to be of your favorite beverage.